lryndavis/JS_WhiteLight/README.md

-# White-light
+# White Light Vintage

+By Lauryn Davis

+4.16.2016

-White Light Vintage is a redesign of my business's web shop rendered in ember.js and backed by Firebase; it will serve as my final project at Epicodus.
+White Light Vintage is an eCommerce site for my business built in ember.js and backed by Firebase; it will serve as my final project in Javascript at Epicodus.
+It is currently utilizing Paypal as a payment platform, although this will likely be updated in the near future.

+View in action on [Heroku]

+##Project Objectives

+* Create an attractive eCommerce site in ember.js with a functioning payment platform
+* Data is stored in and retrieved from Ember Data models and Firebase
+* Components are used to create display and behavior for templates
+* Implement user authentication
+* Utilize computed properties, services, and helpers

+##Known Bugs

+* As of 4.16.2016, user authentication is down due to an unknown bug that likely manifested during a merge.
+I am currently working on fixing this issue.
+* Dropdown menu will only close when clicked in dropdown component, will stay open if clicked elsewhere on the page.
+I am currently experimenting with implementing a ember-cli dropdown add on.
+* Checkout system is still very alpha and will be updated with improved functionality, including itemized invoices and dynamically generated shipping costs.
+* Views are a bit wonky on mobile; this issue is currently being remedied.

 ##Technologies Used

 * Ember
 * Node
 * Bower
+* HTML
 * SCSS
 * Firebase
 * Bootstrap